 The best commuter bikes are bound to have racks or mounts for panniers.
 But the best hybrid bikes might not, and a cycling backpack is less hassle.
 A small bag can carry your essentials, while a larger one can fit in your laptop and a change of clothes.

 If you’ve invested in one of the best electric bikes for the commute, you might need a sizeable backpack to carry your battery and charger.
 It isn’t wise to leave the best road cycling helmets locked to your bike, so consider if you can fit your lid in too.

 Our expert testers have picked six of the best cycling backpacks on the market and put them through their paces.

-We looked for backpacks that had effective and dependable waterproofing or water resistance.
-This is perhaps the most important feature because even if you intend to cycle just on nice days you’ll eventually get caught out by a freak rainstorm.
+We looked for backpacks with effective and dependable waterproofing or water resistance.
+This is perhaps the most important feature because even if you intend to cycle just on nice days, you’ll eventually get caught out by a freak rain storm.

 As this guide is mainly geared towards cycling backpacks for commuting and urban use, we’ve focused on the hi-viz or reflective options.
 If those colours aren’t to your taste, many of them are also available in more muted tones.

 Once you’ve read through all of the reviews, keep reading for our buyer’s guide to cycling backpacks.